-Combustion value in Btu/gal for fuel oils No.1 to No.6
+Combustion values in Btu/gal for fuel oils No.1 to No.6

-The heating or combustion value of a fuel can be expressed as the quantity of heat (Btu per gallon) released during the combustion process where oxygen from the air reacts with the hydrogen and carbon in the fuel.
+The heat or combustion value of a fuel oil can be expressed as the quantity of heat (Btu per gallon) released during the combustion process where the oxygen from the air reacts with the hydrogen and carbon in the fuel.

-The combustion or heating value for some common fuels oil grades are indicated in the table below:
+Combustion or heating values for some common fuels oil grades:

 - 1 Btu/US gal = 278.7 J/liter